 13. Ai Yori Aoshi

-However, one day he meets a beautiful but confused shy girl at a train station.
-As he tries to help her, he slowly realizes that she is actually Aoi Sakuraba, his childhood friend who was arranged to marry him by their families while they both were still children.
+However, one day he meets a beautiful but rather confused girl at a train station.
+As he tries to help her, he slowly realizes that she is Aoi Sakuraba, his childhood friend who was arranged to marry him by their families while they both were still children.

 I couldn’t care less for Kaoru, yeah he is lonely, and yes he is depressed, but boy, what an annoying character.
 I did like Aoi a lot better and hoped she will drop the loser altogether and will end up with a deserving guy.
 Nothing to see here, move along.

 Mahiro Yasaka will get to know what his grandchildren will look like, as one night he is attacked by an alien, and Nyaruko an alien disguised as a girl – saves him ass.
 She moves in (forcefully) and falls in love very quickly.
 Mahiro is the kind of guy that just wants to chill but ends up with all these hippie aliens who want to spread love and peace.
 Damn hippie aliens.

 You won’t believe it, but this anime is not that bad.
 Niharuko is one of the eccentric heroines seen on the screen and quite a mischievous one.
 The first episode contains several excellent fights, and until I saw it myself I would not have believed it: the series is also parodic, in part.

 Those looking for added value – well, there is none.
 But there are references to the otaku culture when Niharuko goes shopping for Galega games and manga.
 Ah, all this against the background of not-so-bad production quality (about other series from the ‘skip-this-anime-if-you-are-looking-for-quality’ genre).

 Some MC belongs to a family of exorcists, but when he grows up he prefers to turn to a different field, like football or managing a pet funeral home (Isn’t that every kid’s dream).
 Then things happen and… boom, he becomes an exorcist.
 What a surprise.